NJ State Parks

 Key Findings

-Users easily identified high-level content such as the page title and the site name, strong indicators that the top-level hierarchy is visually clear.
+Users easily identified high-level content such as the page title and site name, confirming that the top-level hierarchy is visually clear.

-Navigation labels were understood, but hierarchy wasn’t.
-Many users marked the correct navigation category but struggled to identify what “level” the page belonged to.
+Navigation labels were generally understood, but users struggled to identify which “level” a page belonged to.

-Going “up one level” was confusing.
-Some used breadcrumbs, others returned to the main menu, showing inconsistency in how the site communicates its structure.
+Moving “up one level” was confusing; some relied on breadcrumbs while others returned to the main menu, revealing inconsistency in how hierarchy is communicated.

-Home navigation was straightforward.
-Everyone correctly identified the homepage button, suggesting that top-level navigation is strong but mid-level navigation needs work.
+Homepage navigation was straightforward, reinforcing that top-level navigation is strong, while mid-level navigation needs improvement.

 Evaluating the Interface Through Heuristic Analysis

-To understand how well the NJ State Parks website supports intuitive, user-friendly interactions, we ran a Heuristic Evaluation using Nielsen & Molich’s 10 usability heuristics.
-Four evaluators explored the site and rated each heuristic on a 0–4 severity scale, noting areas that felt smooth, confusing, or inconsistent.
+To evaluate how well the New Jersey State Parks website supports intuitive, user-friendly interactions, we conducted a Heuristic Evaluation using Nielsen & Molich’s 10 usability heuristics.

-Overall, the site performed well in clarity and language, but several patterns pointed to opportunities for cleaner hierarchy, better grouping, and improved user control.
+Overall, the site performed well in clarity and language, but several patterns revealed opportunities to improve hierarchy, grouping, and user control, particularly in content-dense areas.

 Key Findings